top of page

-UAOCF is a non-profit charitable organization that aims to provide care to vulnerable Ugandan children whose parents have died from AIDS.
+UAOCF is a non-profit charitable organization that aims to provide care to vulnerable and orphaned in Uganda.

 Education is the key to success and at UAOCF we do everything we can to support children from primary school to vocational school & university.
 Our objective is to identify vulnerable children in Uganda and provide consistent assistance with their education, health care, and daily needs.